Staff Profile

 Biography

-My professional experience has led to me being appointed by the Secretary of State to the Independent Monitoring Board for Prisons, where I contribute to ensuring the humane and just treatment of those in custody.
-I am registered with the Health Care Professions Council (HCPC), a member of BAOT/RCOT, the Faculty of Public Health and a Fellow of the Royal Society of Public Health and the Higher Education Academy.
+I am a registered occupational therapist with the Health and Care Professions Council (HCPC), a member of BAOT/RCOT and the Faculty of Public Health, and a Fellow of both the Royal Society for Public Health and the Higher Education Academy.

 My career highlight is serving as the Council Member for England and Chair of the England Board at BAOT/RCOT.
+In recognition of my contributions to the profession, I was honoured to receive the RCOT Merit Award in 2024.